bavsac/samacharaBackend/README.md

-about the app
+**About the app**

-This is an API for the purpose of accessing application data programmatically.
-This mimicks the building of a real world backend service (such as reddit).
-This should provide information to the front end architecture.
+**_Samachara_** is an API to access application data programmatically.
+_It mimicks the building of a real world backend service (such as reddit)_.

-The database will be PSQL, and you will interact with it using [node-postgres](https://node-postgres.com/).

-You will spend the setup and seeding phase of this project in a pair, and separate once its time to build the server up!
-The point to separate is clearly annotated :)

-how to install

-dependencies

-versions
+It is designed to provide information to the front end architecture requests for.
+The database used is PostgreSQL.

+**Installation**
+Run the following command to install all the dependencies npm install

+**Dependencies**
+-cors
+-dotenv
+-express
+-nodemon
+-jsonwebtoken
+-pg
+-pg-format
+-valid-url

+**Versions**
+-developed on VS Code 1.56.2
+-tested using supertests 6.1.3 ,Jest 26.6.3 and Jest-sorted 1.0.12

-maintainence - things to validate and update as the app progresses
+**maintainence** _- things to validate and update as the app progresses_

-constraints
+- implementation of pagination
+- implementation of JWTokens

+**constraints**
--username has to be in the format of <alpha-string>\_<alpha-string> and the <alpha-string> can be any alphabet in english, case insesitive.
-The user name has to be unique (!@£$%^&\*()-+=€#⁄™‹›‡°±;:…'¯˘¿...)
+-username has to be in string format.
+The username has to be unique and cannot have any special characters with the exception of \_(!@£$%^&\*()-+=€#⁄™‹›‡°±;:…'¯˘¿...)

 -name has to be in the format of <string>, any alphabet in the english language(case insisitive)